 - 2011… kept happening.
 2011 never stopped happening.
-A bunch of tumblrite baby aces were never even told that these waves had been happening since 2011, and also the names for it got lousier.
+A bunch of younger aces were never even told that these waves had been happening since 2011, and also the names for it got lousier.

 - As a part of the 2015 iteration, as I talked about in the previous post, anti-ace tumblr antagonists (and this was initially, before they had seemed to even notice aros) gradually formulated the term “split attraction model” to talk about their objections to ace language.
 “Split attraction model” does not appear to have ever been granted a formal definition.
 Its primary purpose was to say “you’re saying [insert ace concept here — and there were several] applies to everyone.”
 That universalizing factor was, yes, an original, baked-in part of the definition of “split attraction model;” some antagonists even made a distinction between “split attraction” (which was fine) and “the split attraction model” (which conceived of “split attraction” as universal).